 Over the last few decades experts have devoted many hours to understanding why some people are more optimistic, fearless, and hardy than others.

 There are a few obvious reasons like upbringing, possibly some genetics, diet, and brain structure which play a role, but none of those things condemn you to a life of uncontrollable anxiety, fear and hopelessness.
 So what do the successful people do differently?

 They imagine things differently – they visualise.

 For years people have done visualization exercises for the purpose of relaxation, the standard one being to visualize yourself on a beach feeling the warmth on your skin.
 As relaxation techniques they are very effective for most people, resulting in a lowering of blood pressure and pulse rate, and helping relieve muscle tension.
 Most people report feeling calmer.

 This is great for general anxiety, stress and worry but only of limited help when it comes to tackling specific anxiety or phobias.
-Relaxation is good and obviously it’s better to tackle a specific issue with a relaxed body than with a tense one, but state of mind is very important and the trigger of the phobic situation, be it entering an airport, seeing the elevator doors or hearing the subway train approaching, can bring all of that relaxation crashing down.
+Relaxation is good and obviously it’s better to tackle a specific issue with a relaxed body than with a tense one, but state of mind is very important and the trigger of the phobic situation, be it entering an airport, seeing the elevator doors close, nearing the front of a queue or hearing the subway train approaching, can bring all of that relaxation crashing down.

 So what can be done to make a different kind of visualization work for you?

 When it comes to tackling a specific issue, sun-kissed beaches are probably irrelevant on their own.
 Instead of leading your mind into relaxing in an imaginary situation why not combine that relaxation with imagining the real issue.